 You must modify the Network Security Group (NSG) to allow access to all of the networking ports used by the Delphix Engine and the various data sources.
-See General Network and Connectivity Requirements
+See Network Connectivity Requirements

-[https://docs.delphix.com/docs537/system-installation-configuration-and-management/installation-and-initial-configuration-requirements/general-network-and-connectivity-requirements] for information about specific port configurations.
+[https://docs.delphix.com/docs600/deployment/network-connectivity-requirements] for information about specific port configurations.